How To Record The Employee Retention Credit In Financial Statements

 And if you haven’t yet claimed your ERC, what are you waiting for?

 It’s not too late to retroactively claim this credit and receive a refund from the IRS.
-Check out Merchant Maverick’s other employee retention credit content to learn more about qualifying for the ERC, claiming the ERC, finding out the best vendors for ERC funding, and more.
+Check out Merchant Maverick’s other employee retention credit content to learn more about qualifying for the ERC, claiming the ERC, finding the best companies for the ERC credit , and more.
 With just a few easy steps, you could receive a refund of extra cash to put back into your small business.
 Good luck!